FOREX-Euro edges off two-month low vs dollar, ECB talk weighs

 LONDON, Jan 20 (Reuters) - The euro recovered slightly from a two-month low against the dollar on Monday, helped by higher short-term market interest rates, although speculation the European Central Bank may step in limited its gains.

 After breaking through support at $1.3550 on Friday, the euro fell in Asian trading on Monday, touching its lowest since Nov.
 25 at $1.35080.
-It later recovered some ground, and was 0.1 percent higher at $1.3550 early in London.
+It later recovered some ground, and was 0.1 percent higher, back at the support level of $1.3550 in London trading.

 The single currency has weakened this month as year-end factors such as euro zone banks repatriating assets fade, with speculation the ECB will act to loosen liquidity meaning that even a rise in overnight borrowing rates has failed to lift it.